finalshine10/Barebones-RSS-feed-reader/README.md

-# A simple, barebones RSS feed reader
+# A barebones RSS feed reader
 A simple RSS feed reader for desktop built using Python.
 Tested on Windows 11.

 Features: